 Second, if you don't think you can stick to a restricted diet for the entire elimination and re-challenge phase, that's cool.
 But be honest with yourself.
 It's better to wait until you can fully commit and get the correct results, or speak to a FODMAP-trained dietitian about creating a custom low FODMAP program you can realistically follow.
 Speaking of which…

-Multiple studies have shown that working one-on-one with a FODMAP-trained dietitian will give you the best results.
-Registered dietitians are specially trained to provide you with customized dietary advice.
+Multiple studies have shown that working one-on-one with a FODMAP-trained specialist will give you the best results.
+Registered dietitians and nutritionists are specially trained to provide you with customized dietary advice.
 This means they can help you create a designer low FODMAP diet that suits your individual needs, as well as help you find opportunities to bend the rules if you can.

-A dietitian can also help you create a low FODMAP meal plan that mirrors your current diet, connect you with low FODMAP products, and tailor the low FODMAP diet to accommodate other sensitivities or restrictions.
+A certified FODMAP specialist can also easily help you create a low FODMAP meal plan that mirrors your current diet, connect you with low FODMAP products, and tailor the low FODMAP diet to accommodate other sensitivities or restrictions.

 This might include extending the elimination phase past the recommended six weeks (under their supervision), breaking the elimination phase into segments so the program is less restrictive, and helping you re-challenge as effectively as possible so you can add the maximum number foods back into your diet.

-A dietitian can also make sure your low FODMAP diet includes enough calories, a healthy balance of vitamins and nutrients, and low FODMAP sources of fibre, protein, and prebiotics (food for your gut bugs).
+A FODMAP specialist can also make sure your low FODMAP diet includes enough calories, a healthy balance of vitamins and nutrients, and low FODMAP sources of fibre, protein, and prebiotics (food for your gut bugs).

 Are you using the right list?